Estimating Fiscal Multipliers by Combining Statistical Identification with Potentially Endogenous Proxies: Introduction

-Evidently, our result of a large (small) government spending (tax) multiplier stands in some contrast to previous studies and in particular to the paper by \citet{mertens2014reconciliation} which estimate a tax multiplier around three.
-We show that the large differences between applying the \citet{mertens2014reconciliation} approach and our model is due to the tax proxy not being exogenous.
-Specifically, we provide evidence that the narrative tax measure is negatively correlated with structural output shocks.
-Intuitively, not accounting for this correlation leads to identified tax cuts that also include exogenous increases in output, and vice versa, which increases the size of the estimated tax multiplier.
-While \citet{mertens2014reconciliation} have to assume that the tax proxy is exogenous, our model shows that this assumption is not supported by the data, i.e. shrinking to an exogenous tax proxy leads to dependent structural shocks.
-We provide additional historical evidence indicating that the original tax proxy shows a tendency to indicate an exogenous tax increase during periods of economic recessions and an exogenous tax decrease during episodes of economic expansions.
-Relatedly, we also find some evidence that the TFP proxy used by \citet{caldara2017analytics} is negatively correlated with exogenous government spending shocks.
+We emphasize that the reader should interpret our results with the understanding that they rely on strong assumptions about the error process, which may not necessarily hold.
+To address this concern, we carefully investigate the potential violation of these assumptions, but do not find any empirical evidence suggesting that they are invalid.
+Furthermore, we present historical evidence that validates our empirical findings based on the statistical identification approach.
+In particular, the narrative evidence indicates that the tax proxy shows a tendency to indicate an exogenous tax increase during periods of economic recessions and an exogenous tax decrease during episodes of economic expansion.
+Similarly, we also find evidence that the TFP proxy used by \citet{caldara2017analytics} is negatively correlated with exogenous government spending shocks.
 Therefore, assuming an exogenous TFP proxy identifies output shocks which include spending shocks of opposite sign.
-As a consequence, the estimated spending multiplier is upward biased.
+As a consequence, the estimated spending multiplier is biased upward.